hwayne/learntla-v2/docs/beginner/operators.rst

 .. [#except-strings] Except strings.
 Well actually there is a keyword, ``STRING``, but it represents all possible strings, which is an infinitely large set, so...
-.. [#leapsecond] Fun fact, in the original ISO standard seconds could go 1-61!
-There were *two* leap seconds.
 .. [#million] If you actual try this TLC will error out, because it assumes sets with more than 1,000,000 elements are unintentional.
 You can raise the limit in the TLC options.